aws-samples/searchable-encryption-dynamodb-howto/content/tips-and-troubleshooting.en.md

 Now, in the `~/environment` directory run the following command.
 This will install and run `txm` from the `npm` repository and run all the tests that exist in the content markdown.
+This will erase all work you have done on the workshop!

 :::code{showCopyAction=true showLineNumbers=false language=bash}